 Let’s look at a function in Python:

-lambda x, y: x + y returns a function object which can be assigned to any variable, in this case function object is assigned to the add variable.
+lambda x, y: x + y returns a function object which can be assigned to any variable, in this case, the function object is assigned to the

-Most importantly, lambda functions are passed as parameters to a function which expects a function object as a parameter such as map, reduce, and filter functions.
+lambda functions are passed as parameters to functions that expect function object as parameters such as

 map(function_object, iterable1, iterable2,...)